 Current guest researchers

-Ms. May Thant Cynn from Myanmar on the question of equality and what it means for the future federal debate in Myanmar
+Ms. May Thant Cynn is a researcher from Myanmar.
+Her research project looks into the question of equality and what it means for the future federal debate in Myanmar

 Previous guest researchers

 Ms. Mariia Kostiv is researcher from Ukraine looking into «The Impact of Civil Society Institutions' Activities on the Functions of the State in the Military Sphere: A Case Study of Ukraine during the War»

 Dr. Khim Lal Devkota is a Member of Parliament in Nepal.
 He is realizing a research project on «Federalism and Intergovernmental Relationships in Nepal»

 Prof. Assefa Fiseha Yeibyio is a professor at Addis Ababa University, Ethiopia.
 He is carrying out a research project on «Nation (policy) Building in Societies with Deep Division in Africa»